victoriacheng15/fem-rest-countries-api/README.md

 ## Acknowledgments

-As always, a huge thank you to Frontend Mentor for providing this opportunity to allow me to practice `React` and went deep div into `React Router` and `useContext` hook.
+As always, a huge thank you to Frontend Mentor for providing this opportunity to allow me to practice more `React`, `Tailwind CSS` and deep div into `React Router` and `useContext` hook.